davenaylor/postie/readme.txt

 * 1.1.5 (2009.03.10)
   * Added option to have postie posts be pending review, published, or draft
   * Settings panel only shows up for administrators
+  * Need not be user "admin" to modify settings or to post from non-registered users
   * Can now set administrator name.
 Authorized e-mail addresses which don't have a user get posted under this name
   * Will use IPTC captions if available